 Cleaning the algae off of your boat

-Cleaning algae off of your boat is actually a breeze, especially when you use a power washer such as a Sun Joe XPS3000.
-(Click Link to View Product) You don’t even have to buy one, as power washes may be easily rented, but if you own a boat then a power washer is a solid investment that you’ll actually use.
+Cleaning algae off of your boat hull is actually a breeze, especially when you use a power washer such as a Sun Joe XPS3000.
+(Click Link to View Product) You don’t even have to buy one, as power washes may be easily rented, but if you boat owner then a power washer is a solid investment that you’ll actually use.

 We’ll give you the ‘manual’ steps and the power-wash steps so that you can compare: